Do Lutheran Clergy Wear Collars? Get the Facts

-In churches all over the world, clergy wear distinctive clothes that distinguish them from their congregants.
-The style and color of clerical clothing varies between denomination and tradition.
-Clergy in the Lutheran tradition often wear formal attire and many people wonder if they wear collars like Catholic priests.
+In churches worldwide, ministers wear distinctive clothing that distinguishes them from their congregants.
+The style and color of their dress vary between denomination and tradition.
+Clergy in the Lutheran tradition often wear formal attire, and many people wonder if they wear collars like Catholic priests.

-Many Lutheran pastors wear clerical collars, but the practice can vary by denomination and individual church.
-The collar has an important symbolic meaning.
+Many Lutheran ministers wear clerical collars, but the practice can vary by denomination and individual church.
+The collar has a significant symbolic meaning.
 Sometimes it’s the minister’s decision whether or not to wear a collar.

-What is the rationale behind wearing a clerical collar and why do pastors often pair it with black clothing?
-Is there any difference between the clothing of Lutheran pastors and Catholic priests?
+What is the rationale behind wearing a clerical collar, and why do pastors often pair it with black clothing?
+Is there any difference between the clothing of Lutheran ministers and Catholic priests?
 Read on to find answers to these questions and others about clerical clothing.

 Lutheran minister

-Clergy in many Christian traditions wear a clerical collar, including Roman Catholics, Anglicans, Presbyterians, Lutherans, Methodists, and Eastern Orthodox .
+Clergy in many Christian traditions wear a clerical collar, including Roman Catholics, Anglicans, Presbyterians, Lutherans, Methodists, and Eastern Orthodox.
 Although the rationale for each church and tradition differs slightly, some common reasons exist.
-(Also see Do Lutheran Call Their Pastors Father?)
+(Also see Do Lutherans Call Their Pastors Father?)

 Clerical collars signify a minister’s role in a church

-First, collars serves as a symbol of the minister’s special role within church and society.
-The job of being a minister is no small undertaking, and special articles of clothing, such as the clerical collar, tells those around the minister that that he has dedicated their life to leading the flock of the church.
+Clerical collars symbolize the minister’s unique role within the church and society.
+Being a minister is no small undertaking, and particular articles of clothing, such as the clerical collar, tell those around the minister that he has dedicated their life to leading the church flock.

-Those pastors or priests who choose to wear the collar not only during services but also throughout the week further remind their congregants of the perpetual nature of their special role.
-This can be especially effective if ministers wear the clerical collar in a place or area where no one personally knows them.
+This practice can be especially effective if ministers wear the clerical collar in a place or area where no one personally knows them.
 (Also see the full article Do Lutheran Churches Have Priests?)

 Clerical collars convey holiness

-Because the collar is the closest article of clothing to the minister’s mouth, the whiteness of the collar reminds the pastor and the congregation of the minister’s role of preaching the message of the spotless lamb of God to the congregation.
+Because the collar is the closest article of clothing to the minister’s mouth, the whiteness of the collar reminds the minister and the congregation of his role in preaching the Word of God to the congregation.

-Typically, the darker shades of the rest of the pastor’s clothing reinforces this point by providing a contrast to the whiteness of the collar.
+Typically, the darker shades of the rest of the pastor’s clothing reinforce this point by contrasting the whiteness of the collar.
 (Also see Lutheran vs Episcopalian: What’s the Difference?)

-In 1865, a Presbyterian minister was the first person to wear the collar to distinguish himself from his congregation.
-Eventually, other church traditions caught on, starting with the Anglicans and spreading throughout the other denominations.
+In 1865, a Presbyterian minister was the first to wear the collar to distinguish himself from his congregation.
+Eventually, other church traditions caught on, starting with the Anglicans and spreading throughout different denominations.

-In general, only churches with liturgical styles of worship services still use the clerical collar, which goes by several other names, such as the clergy collar, the Roman collar, and, more informally, the dog collar.
+In general, churches with liturgical worship services still use the clerical collar, which goes by several other names, such as the clergy collar, the Roman collar, and, more informally, the dog collar.
 (Also see Lutheran vs Non-Denominational: What’s the Difference?)

 Lutheran pastor

-Another distinctive form of dress for the Christian minister is black or dark clothing.
-There are at least of handful of reason for using this color.
-The most straightforward is this: people associate black shirts, pants, and robes with church leadership.
+Another distinctive dress for the Christian minister is black or dark clothing.
+Again, there are multiple reasons for using this color.
+The most straightforward is that people associate black shirts, pants, and robes with church leadership.

-Many who show up to a church building desire that a pastor lead and counsel them in personal or theological matters.
-Uniform dress removes any sort of confusion concerning where to direct these concerns.
+Sometimes people who go to church seek a minister to counsel them in personal or theological matters.
+Uniform dress removes confusion concerning where to direct these concerns.
 (Also see Do Lutherans Pray for the Dead?)

-Another related benefit of ministers wearing black is that it removes cultural barriers as far as style of clothing.
-Men of the cloth have been wearing black for hundreds of years, amid ever-changing styles and preferences in clothing.
+Another benefit of ministers wearing black is that it removes cultural barriers regarding clothing style.
+Men of the cloth have been wearing black for hundreds of years amid ever-changing styles and preferences in clothing.

-At the same time, as in the case of the clerical collar, black clothing also holds important meaning.
-While the whiteness of the collar represents the spotlessness of the believer hidden in Christ, the black of the clothing reminds the pastor and the congregation of the reality of death and sin.
+At the same time, as in the case of the clerical collar, black clothing also holds significant meaning.
+While the whiteness of the collar represents the spotlessness of the believer in Christ, the black attire reminds the pastor and the congregation of the reality of death and sin.
 (Also see Here is the Lutheran View on Marriage and Clergy)

 In all Christian traditions, Catholic and Protestant ministers model for their congregants the daily practice of dying to oneself to live for God and his purposes.
 Many also associate the color black with humility.

-The clothing worn by Lutheran pastors and Catholic priests share many similarities, and many times, in fact, are identical.
-This is no accident.
-Luther himself was a monk of the Augustinian order before his initiation of a global movement in Christianity.
+The clothing worn by Lutheran pastors and Catholic priests share many similarities, and many times are identical.
+This similarity is no accident, for Luther was a monk of the Augustinian order before initiating a global movement in Christianity.
 (Also see Do Lutherans Celebrate Lent?)

 From the start, Luther wished to reform Christianity, not reinvent it in every particular.
-His measuring stick was the Bible, and where the Bible was silent, he held great reverence for the traditions of the church.
+His measuring stick was the Bible; where it was silent, he revered the church’s traditions.

-Accordingly, in many cases, he did not feel the need to change the nature of the clothing of ministers.
-Lutheran pastors and Catholic priests regularly wear of combination of the same types of garments.
+Accordingly, in many cases, he felt the need to keep the nature of the clothing of ministers the same.
+Lutheran pastors and Catholic priests regularly wear a combination of the same garments.
 For daily, non-liturgical clothing, ministers of both traditions often wear a white clerical collar with a black dress shirt.

 What are vestments?